What Temperature Do You Wash Bedding At?

 If you want to give your bedding a good clean without the risk of shrinking it, a warm wash with a temperature between 40°C and 50°C is the sweet spot.

-This temperature range works well for various fabrics, including cotton, polyester, linens, and synthetic blends.
-It’s the ideal balance between hot and cold, ensuring that medium-soiled bedding gets a thorough cleaning without risking fabric damage.
+This temperature range works well for different fabrics, such as cotton, polyester, linen, and synthetic blends.
+It offers an ideal balance, cleaning medium-soiled bedding thoroughly without fabric damage.

 Cold Washes – Are They Okay For Your Bedding?